Guide Magento development

 Magento 2 was not just a simple update as was the case with the varieties of Magento 1.
 Instead, it marked a major upgrade.
 This meant that it was almost a completely new system with features that differed greatly from its predecessor.
 Thus, porting assets from the old platform to the new one was a long and laborious process that entailed serious risks of data assets being damaged or lost.

 While migrating to the new platform was not mandatory, it was quite obvious that the maintenance of the old system would be terminated sooner or later.
 Now, the zero hour is just a few months away.
 Adobe, which bought Magento in 2018, announced that it would cease to provide any kind of support for Magento 1.x as of June 2020.
-Consequently, merchants running their sites on Magento 1.x will be left to fend for themselves in an Internet full of cybercriminals of all sorts.
+Consequently, merchants running their sites on Magento 1.x were left to fend for themselves in an Internet full of cybercriminals of all sorts.

 A much wiser approach is to migrate to Magento 2, and the sooner the better.
 This way, you will get a secure e-commerce solution with advanced B2B and B2C features that perfectly renders across different devices and screen resolutions, loads twice as fast as Magento 1.x stores do, and has many other attractive features.

-Forewarned is forearmed, though.
 The migration process, as we’ve already said, is not simple and has some unpleasant pitfalls you’ll have to deal with.
 Let’s take a look at the most common of those.

 WHAT CAN GO WRONG WHILE MIGRATING TO MAGENTO 2?